IsakIngebrigtsen/GeoNavPCR/README.md

 ![Header](./notes/Before_and_after_PCR.png)

-# GeoNavPCR: Using point cloud registration algorithms to improve the navigation solutions of mobile mapping vehicles.
+# GeoNavPCR: Improving navigation with LiDAR scanners: A concept study on the use of point cloud registration to enhance and evaluate absolute accuracy

 ## Introduction